diegoceccarelli/dexter-eval/README.md

 * `conf` a file describing which measures (e.g., Precision, Recall ...) compute and how to output the values.

-The folder `example` contains the `iitb` [[3]](#link3) annotated dataset, and the predictions produced by the [Wikiminer](http://wikipedia-miner.cms.waikato.ac.nz/) entity linker, you can benchmark wikiminer running the command:
+The folder `example` contains the `iitb` [[3]](#link3) annotated dataset, and the predictions produced by the [wikiminer entity linker](http://wikipedia-miner.cms.waikato.ac.nz/): you can benchmark wikiminer running the command:

     ./scripts/evaluate.sh example/wikiminer-iitb-predictions.json.gz example/iitb-dataset.json.gz Me example/conf-macro-measures.txt

-In the example, using the metric `Me`, two annotated spots will be considered the same if they have the same `wikiid`.
+In the example, using the metric `Me`, two annotated spots will be considered the same if they have the same `wiki-id`.

-Please note that since there could be several occurrences of the same entity (in different positions), a prediction and its golden truth are always prefiltered removing multiple occurrences of the same annotation (based on the selected metric.).
-See the available metrics section for more details.
+Please note that since there could be several occurrences of the same entity (in different positions), a prediction and its golden truth are always prefiltered removing multiple occurrences of the same annotation (based on the selected metric).
+See the available [metrics section](#comparison-metrics) for more details.
-Moreover invalid annotations (referring to an unknown entity, `wikiid==0`, or referring to a disambiguation page `wikiid< 0`) are currently filtered out (this is reflected by the codes `[-noId][-noDisamb]` in the results).
+Invalid annotations (referring to an unknown entity, `wiki-id==0`, or referring to a disambiguation page `wiki-id < 0`) are currently filtered out (this is reflected by the codes `[-noId][-noDisamb]` in the results).

 In the following we will describe the [file formats](#file-formats), the available [metrics](#comparison-metrics), how to [write a configuration file](#configuration-file)